 Erik Lokkesmoe is the founder and principal of Different Drummer, a LA/NYC-based audience and fan mobilization agency for top entertainment brands.
 Before launching the company in 2008, Erik was a Vice President at AFG/Walden Media/Bristol Bay Productions, the creators of The Chronicles of Narnia, and other successful family entertainment properties.
 Erik is a graduate of Westmont College and the Act One Hollywood training program, with an MA from American University, with an emphasis in Social Marketing.
 Before coming to Hollywood, Erik also has served as a political and celebrity speechwriter, Capitol Hill press secretary, the director of communications for the National Endowment for the Humanities, the founder of the arts non-profit Brewing Culture, a co-author and speaker, and a media strategist for the National Association of Broadcasters.
 Erik is co-author of The Revolutionary Communicator: Seven Principles Jesus Lived To Impact, Connect And Lead.

-Monica Macer is a prolific television writer with extensive network resume.
+Monica Macer is a prolific television writer/producer with extensive network resume.
 A graduate of Vassar College, Monica started her career in theatre in New York City as a playwright and director.
 After moving to Los Angeles, Monica turned her focus to feature and television development both as an assistant at Nickelodeon Movies and as a Creative Executive with the Walt Disney Company.
 Shortly after leaving Disney to pursue her dream to write, Monica landed a writers assistantship on the Fox show 24.
 After two seasons at 24, Monica got her big break as a staff writer on the legendary first season of the ABC hit show LOST.
 Monica then spent two seasons on the Fox show Prison Break before moving on to NBC’s Knight Rider, MTV’s Teen Wolf, and NBC’s Deception.
 She is currently a producer and writer for Nashville (ABC).

 Corey Magstadt is the founder and Executive Director of Launch Ministry.
 He is the author of the You Are Not Alone small group curriculum for parents of struggling young adults.With a heart for the outcast and those that have been left out, Corey desires to see God do amazing things in the lives of young people and their parents.
 Connect with him on his Blog, Facebook or Twitter.